On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Our Result

 We assume throughout that $\eps$ is a positive constant less than $1$.

 The main contribution of this paper is to extend the randomized fictitious play result in \cite{GK95} to the more general setting given by \raf{ee}. \begin{theorem} Assume $X$ and $Y$ satisfy assumption (A1).
-Then there is a randomized algorithm that finds a pair of $\eps$-optimal strategies in an expected number of $O(\frac{\rho^2(n+m)}{\eps^{2}}\ln\frac{R}{\eps})$ iterations, each computing two approximate\footnote{See Section~\ref{approximate sampling} for details.} samples from log-concave distributions.
-The algorithm\footnote{Here, we apply random sampling as a black box for each iteration independently; it might be possible to improve the running time if we utilize the fact that the distributions are only slightly modified from an iteration to the next.}\footnote{$O^*(\cdot)$ suppresses polylogarithmic factors that depend on $n$, $m$ and $\eps$.} requires $O^*(\frac{\rho^2(n+m)^6}{\eps^{2}}\ln\frac{R}{\eps})$ {calls to the membership oracles for $X$ and $Y$}. \end{theorem} When the width is bounded and $\eps$ is a fixed constant, our algorithm needs $O^*((n+m)^6\ln R)$ oracle calls.
-This is superior to known methods, e.g., the Ellipsoid method, that compute the $\eps$-saddle point in time polynomial in $\log \frac{1}{\eps}$.
-In Appendix~\ref{App}, we give examples of problems with bounded width arising in combinatorial optimization.
+Then there is a randomized algorithm that finds a pair of $\eps$-optimal strategies in an expected number of $O(\frac{\rho^2(n+m)}{\eps^{2}}\ln\frac{R}{\eps})$ iterations, each computing two samples from log-concave distributions.
+In particular,\footnote{Here, we apply random sampling as a black-box for each iteration independently; it might be possible to improve the running time if we utilize the fact that the distributions are slightly modified from an iteration to the next.}\footnote{$O^*(\cdot)$ suppresses polylogarithmic factors that depend on $n$, $m$ and $\eps$.} the algorithm requires $O^*(\frac{\rho^2(n+m)^6}{\eps^{2}}\ln{R})$ oracle calls. \end{theorem} When the width is bounded and $\eps$ is a fixed constant, our algorithm needs $O^*((n+m)^6\ln R)$ oracle calls.
+This is superior to known methods that compute the $\eps$-saddle point in time polynomial in $\log \frac{1}{\eps}$; see the comparison with the Ellipsoid algorithm and sampling-based algorithms in Section~\ref{related}.